raspofabs/lightsoutirregular/README.md

 combinations for some boards.
 I looked into how people have solved the lights out problem and found a rather lovely solution using Gaussian elimination.
 Adding this solution took an hour or so, and means I can handle solving puzzles that are rather much more large than before.
-I still don't complain at this point if a puzzle is actually unsolvable (for 5x5 there are some unsolvables, and though I can now detect that, I don't actually return solvability right now, though I should.)
+For 5x5 there are some unsolvables, and it can detect that, returning false and unsolvable.